 - Yilan City: Hangkhau Hotel | Lakeshore Hotel Yilan | Silks Place Yilan

-- Jiaoxi: Just Sleep Jiaoxi | Evergreen Resort | Hotel MU Jiaoxi Hotel
+- Jiaoxi: Just Sleep Jiaoxi | Evergreen Resort | MU Jiao Xi Hotel

-- Luodong: Artch Inn | Hive Hotel | Kavalan Hotel
+- Luodong: Artch Inn | Check inn Hive | Kavalan Hotel

 And, if you’d rather stay in Taipei, here’s my detailed guide on the best places to stay in Taipei.

-With its rich history, beautiful scenery, and multifaceted ecosystem Turtle Island is undoubtedly one of the top places to visit in Taiwan.
+With its rich history, beautiful scenery, and multifaceted ecosystem, Turtle Island is undoubtedly one of the top places to visit in Taiwan.
 I hope this guide helps you plan your adventure to Taiwan’s Guishan Island!

 If you enjoyed this Guishan Island guide, please pin it to your favorite Taiwan travel board!